apache/skywalking/docs/en/setup/backend/backend-setup.md

 <img src="https://skywalking.apache.org/doc-graph/communication-net.png"/>

 - Most native agents and probes, including language-based or mesh probes, use gRPC service (`core/default/gRPC*` in `application.yml`) to report data to the backend.
-Also, the Jetty service is supported in JSON format.
+Also, the REST service is supported in JSON format.
-- UI uses GraphQL (HTTP) query to access the backend, also in Jetty service (`core/default/rest*` in `application.yml`).
+- UI uses GraphQL (HTTP) query to access the backend, also in REST service (`core/default/rest*` in `application.yml`).

 ## Startup script